 Prince

-In October 1979, Prince released his follow-up self-titled album Prince, which reached #4 on the Billboard Soul LP’s charts; it contained two R&B hits: I Wanna Be Your Lover and Why You Wanna Treat Me So Bad?.
+In October 1979, Prince released his follow-up album, the eponymous Prince, which reached #4 on the Billboard Soul LP’s charts; it contained two R&B hits: I Wanna Be Your Lover and Why You Wanna Treat Me So Bad?.

-These two R&B hits were performed on January 26 1980, on American Bandstand with this first backing band.
-Legend has it that Prince became annoyed when, during the interview segment, Dick Clark expressed surprise that Prince and his bandmates hailed from Minneapolis "of all places".
-Prince refused to speak, instead answering a question by gesturing with his hand.
-It was later admitted by Dez Dickerson that it was planned from the beginning as a way to throw Dick Clark off his game.
-Dickerson was quoted as saying, "Great.
-We’re illiterate, but we play well".
+These two R&B hits were performed on January 26 1980, on American Bandstand with his backing band.
+While being interviewed by Dick Clark Prince coyly chose to answer a question by gesturing with his hand, as a way to throw Dick Clark off his game.

-For his second album, Prince used Ecnirp Music – BMI (CAE/IPI #: 64634572) for publishing his songs, which he would also use for his next album Dirty Mind too.
+For his second album, Prince used Ecnirp Music for publishing his songs, the same name also used for his 1980 album Dirty Mind .

 Prince was certified gold status, while the single I Wanna Be Your Lover hit #11 on the Billboard Hot 100 and reached #1 on the Billboard Hot Soul Singles charts.
 Prince opened for Rick James Tour ’80 with the label "punk funk" being applied to both artists, although it reportedly didn’t sit comfortably with Prince.